Søren Dahl: North Carolina State

-He studied at North Carolina State University beginning around the 2013-14 school year, where he was a member of the NC State swimming and Diving team and trained and competed under Coach Braden Holloway and with Coach Todd DeSorbo through 2017.
+Beginning in 2013, Dahl studied at North Carolina State University, where he was a member of the NC State swimming and diving team.
+He trained and competed under Coach Braden Holloway and with Coach Todd DeSorbo through 2017.
 Dahl won two NCAA titles at the 2016 and 2017 NCAA Division I Men's Swimming and Diving Championships.
 His first title came as part of the NC State 400 freestyle relay squad, the first national relay championship for NC State and the ACC conference.
 Then in 2017, the NC State 800 freestyle relay squad won the national championship.
 Held, Vazaios, Ress, and Dahl put up the fastest time in history setting both NCAA and U.S. open records.
-As a Junior in 2015-2016, he won All-America Honorable Mention for his performance in the 200 freestyle, and a part of 4x200 800 freestyle relay team that won a second place at the NCAA Championships.
+As a Junior in 2015–2016, he won All-America Honorable Mention for his performance in the 200 freestyle, and a part of 4x200 800 freestyle relay team that won a second place at the NCAA Championships.